Vaishnavikhanna/Getting-and-Cleaning-Data-Course-Project/README.md

 ## This repo is for peer assessments

 Files included in this repo
+- UCI HAR Dataset
+  - Dataset for this project
 - `run_analysis.R`
   - This is the code to get a tidy txt file
 - `CodeBook.md`